m4rcingsxr/SimpleShop/README.md

    these dependencies.
 By following this approach, we maintain a clear and controller dependency management process for our application.

-    - Use Maven or Gradle for dependency management.
+    - Use Maven for dependency management.
     - Containerize dependencies like databases and message brokers using Docker.

 4. Design, Build, Release, and Run